 - A gift of the joint ownership cannot be revoked.

 - Any joint tenant can sever his interest in the joint tenancy while he lives, by deeding his interest to another; in which case, the other person becomes a tenant in common and can sell her interest in the property independently of the remaining joint tenants.
 If there is more than 1 remaining joint tenant, then they remain joint tenants for the remaining shares.
 However, if the original joint tenancy consisted of only 2 tenants, as is usually the case, then a severance by either tenant will change the ownership to a tenancy in common for both tenants.

 - Creditors of a joint tenant may attach his share, or the court may order the whole property to be sold so that the creditor can be paid.
 Although the surviving tenants are not responsible for the debt of a deceased joint tenant, some states allow a creditor to attach the property:

 - if the deceased person had pledged his interest in the property as security for a loan;

 - if the creditors have already initiated legal steps to collect the money before the tenant died;

 - or the creditor can show that the joint tenancy arrangement was a scheme to defraud creditors.

-- Incapacity may make joint tenancy difficult since some decisions, such as selling the property, would have to be made by all the tenants.
-Someone with a durable power of attorney for the incapacitated joint tenant would have to be available to decide for him.
+- Incapacity may make joint tenancy difficult since some decisions, such as selling the property, must be made by all the tenants.
+Someone with a durable power of attorney for the incapacitated joint tenant must be available to decide for him.

 In rare cases, if the joint property is valuable enough, then the property may be subject to double taxation, since estate taxes may have to be paid when the 1st joint owner dies, and then again when the 2nd or other surviving joint owners die.